 In any one street in Shinjuku, you’ll almost certainly come into contact with a thousand individuals from all around the world.
 Despite making up just 1% of Tokyo’s population, tourists outnumber residents in Shinjuku by a ratio of 3:1.

-Take a ride on a Bullet Train
+12. Take a Ride on the Bullet Train

 The Japanese Bullet Train, or Shinkansen, is one of the most famous and efficient trains in the world.
 With a top speed of 320 kilometers per hour, it can get you from city to city quickly and comfortably.

 Whether you’re taking a short trip or embarking on a longer journey, the Shinkansen is a great way to see Japan.
+I’ve never experienced efficiency quite like it, and I think it’s a crying shame that this kind of transportation isn’t available in the US.
+It’s the closest thing to teleportation our species has!

 If you’re planning on doing a lot of traveling in Japan, a Japan Rail Pass may be a good investment.